MatthewReid854/reliability/docs/Histogram.rst

 -   density - True/False.
 Default is True.
 Always use True if plotting with a probability distribution.
 -   cumulative - True/False.
 Default is False.
 Use False for PDF and True for CDF.
 -   kwargs - plotting kwargs for the histogram (color, alpha, etc.)

+The following example shows the difference between the appearance of the default histogram in matplotlib, and the histogram in reliability.

 .. code:: python